-Legal Restrictions on Property Ownership
+Legal Restrictions on Property Ownership and Sale

-Average Property Prices and Variations
+Average Property Prices in the United States

 Popular Locations to Buy Property

 The United States offers a plethora of attractive locations for property buyers, each with its unique appeal.
 Some of the current most popular locations to buy property in the U.S. include: